AppLovin (APP) versus The Competition Head-To-Head Survey

 Insider & Institutional Ownership

-39.4% of AppLovin shares are held by institutional investors.
-Comparatively, 51.1% of shares of all “Computer programming, data processing, & other computer related” companies are held by institutional investors.
-1.9% of AppLovin shares are held by company insiders.
-Comparatively, 15.6% of shares of all “Computer programming, data processing, & other computer related” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+39.4% of AppLovin shares are owned by institutional investors.
+Comparatively, 51.9% of shares of all “Computer programming, data processing, & other computer related” companies are owned by institutional investors.
+1.9% of AppLovin shares are owned by insiders.
+Comparatively, 15.3% of shares of all “Computer programming, data processing, & other computer related” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Summary